0%

 npm install axios

-Expected Output: Confirmation of axios installation, which will be added to your package.json under dependencies.
+Expected Output: Confirmation of axios installation.
+It'll show up in your package.json under dependencies.

 2. Developing React Components for UI and API Calls

-Objective: Create React components to manage user registration, login, and interactive engagement with the Gemini AI.
-Rationale: Employing modular components significantly enhances code organization, promotes reusability across the application, and simplifies maintenance.
-By separating authentication concerns from AI interaction logic, responsibilities are clearly delineated, leading to a more manageable and scalable codebase.
+Objective: Build out React components to manage user registration, login, and the actual interaction with the Gemini AI.
+Rationale: Using modular components isn't just a best practice; it dramatically improves code organization, promotes reusability (so you're not writing the same login form twice), and simplifies maintenance.
+By clearly separating authentication logic from AI interaction, responsibilities are well-defined, leading to a much more manageable and scalable codebase.
 Procedure:

-• Update gen-ai-job-app/frontend/src/App.tsx (or .jsx for JavaScript template): Replace its existing content with the following code, which includes fundamental routing and state management for authentication and AI interaction.
+• Update gen-ai-job-app/frontend/src/App.tsx (or .jsx if you chose the JavaScript template): Nuke its existing content and paste in this code.
+It includes the basic routing and state management for authentication and AI interaction.

 // gen-ai-job-app/frontend/src/App.tsx